 With all DJUSD schools fully reopened, the DHS Strings Tutoring Program is now resuming in person lessons.
 We encourage all tutors and students to switch back to in person lessons, as they have a clear advantage in sound quality.
 We will still continue to offer virtual lessons via Zoom for students who are still interested in learning remotely.

 Lessons are 60 minutes long, and only shorter if requested to the Program Coordinators and Director.
 While lessons can still be held virtually over Zoom, we highly encourage that lessons are held in person as there is a clear advantage in sound quality.
-The lesson fee is $15 per lesson, however scholarships are available upon request to lower or waive this fee.
+The lesson fee is $20 per lesson, paid directly to the tutor, however scholarships are available upon request to lower or waive this fee.
 All contributions made by active participants and donors to the tutoring program will be used to pay the high school tutors for their service.
 Donations can be made online at the DHS-Holmes Orchestra Boosters website: https://dhs-holmes-orchestras.org/store/shop/dhs-strings-tutoring-program/

 DHS Tutors will directly contact their students regarding lesson scheduling and all other information.
 DHS Tutors will keep a weekly log recording each lesson.
 DHS Tutors will assess the student’s ability within the trial lesson, and plan for the following months of lessons accordingly.